looker/playlists/01_playlists.md

 # Data Hacking: Coding up a Shitty Pandora

 I love Pandora.
 Type in an artists name and it starts playing similar stuff.
-Pandora is pretty magic.
+Pandora's recomendation engine feels like magic.

 BigQuery provides a sample data set of some playlist data.
 The data is pretty simple, there is, essentially, a row for each track in the playlist.
 BigQuery provides nested data, so tracks are embedded in playlist objects in the table.

+Using this data, we are going to build a rudimentary recommendation engine in LookML.

 ## Step 1: Building out a Simple Model